7th Vermont Infantry Regiment: Florida campaign

 Butler became aware that the commander of the forts south of Pensacola, Florida, was not happy with the conduct and performance of one of his regiments, so 7th Vermont was sent there in exchange for the 6th New York Volunteer Infantry (Wilson's Zouaves).
-The Regiment boarded the steam tugboat Nassau on November 13, 1862, arriving in Escambia Bay the next day.
+The Regiment boarded the steam tugboat Nassau on Thursday, November 13, 1862, arriving in Escambia Bay the next day.
+The southern summers proved very difficult for troops from the climate of Vermont to endure, and the ranks were greatly depleted by yellow fever, malaria, etc.

 The Regiment performed garrison duties at Fort Barrancas and Fort Pickens from November 1862 until August 1864.
+It was engaged in the defense of important fortifications at Pensacola and skirmished with the enemy at several points in the vicinity.

-In early February a detail of Company B established an outpost at Point Washington, Florida on Choctawhatchee Bay to receive refugees and runaway slaves.
-They would be sent to the forts where white males would be enlisted in the 1st Florida Cavalry Regiment (Union) and male slaves into the 82nd or 86 U.S. Colored Infantry.
+In early February 1864, a detail of Company B established an outpost at Point Washington, Florida on Choctawhatchee Bay to receive refugees and runaway slaves.
+They would be sent to the forts where white males would be enlisted in the 1st Florida Cavalry Regiment (Union) and black male slaves into the 82nd or 86 U.S. Colored Infantry.
 On February 8, a detachment proceeded to Haine's Bluff where they captured Company E, 4th Florida Infantry Battalion without firing a shot.
 Before they could return to Point Washington, they were run down by Company A, and a detachment of Company E, 5th Florida Cavalry Battalion that freed the prisoners and captured half of the Union troops involved in the raid.
 After this the outpost at Point Washington was abandoned.

 On February 13, 1864, 110 new recruits arrived from Vermont.
 During February, soldiers of the 7th reenlisted for three years or the duration of the War and had their designation changed to 7th Regiment Vermont Veteran Volunteers.
 On July 20, 1864, a Union force, including four companies of the 7th, were dispatched from Fort Barrancas on a raid up to Pollard, Alabama.
-Along the way, they were attacked by CS troops and a skirmish ensued at the Gonzalez Farm.
+Along the way, they were attacked by Rebel troops and a skirmish ensued at the Gonzalez Farm.
+On Tuesday, August 30, 1864, the original members not reenlisted were mustered out.
+All but 58, however, had enlisted for another term and, in spite of the great reduction of the regiment by disease, it was continued in the field as a veteran organization.